huseyinsolmaz/AutomationApiAndUiTest/Readme.md

 if you want to change browser
 You have to add on run in this:

-for chrome : -v browser:chrome
+for chrome : -v BROWSER:chrome

-for Firefox : : -v browser:ff
+for Firefox : : -v BROWSER:ff

 Example

-``robot -d results -v browser:ff tests/project.robot``
+``robot -d results -v BROWSER:ff tests/project.robot``